Helping autistic teenagers recognise attraction and romantic feelings

 When relationships end: helping autistic teenagers handle it

-Teenage romantic relationships don’t usually last forever.
+Teenage romantic relationships usually don’t last forever.
 Your child might need to know that sometimes they go for a long time, and sometimes they end quickly.
 Sometimes both people in a relationship agree to end it.
 Other times only one person decides to end the relationship.

 If your child didn’t want a relationship to end, they might feel confused, sad, lonely or angry.
 Your child might also feel like this if they wanted a romantic relationship with someone but the other person didn’t want one.
-These feelings are normal.
+These feelings are natural.

 You can support your child by encouraging them to: